jamesqo/Repository/README.md

 # Repository

 An Android app designed for editing code.
-Written with Xamarin.
+It's written in C# using [the Xamarin platform](https://www.xamarin.com/platform).

 ## Features